zzzprojects/docs/entityframework-plus.net/pages/getting-started/tutorial-linq.md

 ### Predicate

 All LINQ predicate methods are supported.
-A string expression which return a Boolean function can be used as parameter.
+A string expression which returns a Boolean function can be used as a parameter.

  - Deferred
  - SkipWhile